kiichi/CourseraBigData/neo4j/README.md

 ```

-## Delete only ToyNode nodes which have no edges
+## Delete only MyNode nodes which have no edges

 ```
-match (n:ToyNode) delete n
+match (n:MyNode) delete n
 ```

 ## Delete all edges